Computer Science (SCS)

 The Discipline and the Major

 Computer science is the study of the theory and application of computational algorithms and information processing in computer systems.
-The computer science major provides a foundation in computer architecture, systems programming, data structures and networks.
+The computer science major provides a foundation in computer architecture, systems programming, data structures, and networks.
 Upper level courses include computer algorithms, software engineering and programming languages.
 Elective courses in areas such as artificial intelligence, computer security, machine learning, high performance computing, robotics, and computer graphics complete the major.

 Midshipmen participate in hands-on projects beginning with third class year and the program culminates in a capstone design experience.
 This provides a relevant, practical opportunity to incorporate the knowledge gained into a culminating project.
-The capstone project can be interdisciplinary, with teams made up of computer science and information technology majors.
+The capstone project can be interdisciplinary, with teams made up of computer science and other majors.
 Recent projects have included developing the USNA Honor website, developing apps for mobile devices and designing a system to allow the Naval Academy radio station to broadcast on the internet.

 The Computer Science Department is equipped with Windows and Unix computers, networking, robotics, and computer forensics labs.
 Midshipmen utilize these resources to apply theory learned in the classroom and to complete projects throughout the curriculum.